ArtifactDB/gypsum-bioc-index/README.md

 This repository compiles metadata documents from the [**gypsum** backend](https://github.com/ArtifactDB/gypsum-worker) into a SQLite index, using scripts from the [gypsum-metadata-index](https://github.com/ArtifactDB/gypsum-metadata-index) repository.
-Applications can download these indices to query the metadata - either for specific fields, or in a full-text search - on the client machine.
+Applications can download these indices to extract the metadata and/or perform a range of queries including full-text searches.
 Check out the [relevant documentation](https://github.com/ArtifactDB/gypsum-metadata-index/blob/master/README.md) of the tables within each SQLite file.

-This document is intended for system administrators or the occasional developer who wants to create a new search index for their package(s).
+This document is intended for system administrators or the occasional developer who wants to create a new index for their package(s).
 Users should not have to interact with these indices directly, as this should be mediated by client packages in relevant frameworks like R/Bioconductor.
 For example, the [gypsum R client](https://github.com/ArtifactDB/gypsum-R) provides functions for obtaining the schemas and indices, which are then called by more user-facing packages like the [scRNAseq](https://github.com/LTLA/scRNAseq) R package.